 On the other hand, Insightly has a lot to offer in terms of contact management.
 It uses contact data to see how potential customers are networked with other contacts and organizations, allowing you to build a clearer picture of each lead.
 This allows your sales team to use this information to their advantage – building relationships with individuals and organizations that will last.

-Bottom Line Summary: If you are looking for a clean, pure CRM that just WORKS out of the box (particularly for small business or mid sized businesses), you have to go with Pipedrive here.
+Bottom Line Summary: If you are looking for a clean, pure CRM Software that just WORKS out of the box (particularly for small business or mid sized businesses), you have to go with Pipedrive here.
 Insightly isn’t a bad option, just overly complex, a bit messy, and open-ended.

 Do you use Pipedrive or Insightly?
 Have they made a difference to your sales team?
 Leave us a comment and let us know what you think.

 Further Reading on CRM System Options and Pipeline Management:

 - Capsule vs Insightly CRM: Which is Best?

 - Insightly vs Hubspot CRM Comparison

 - Pipedrive vs Salesforce: Is Salesforce CRM Software Better?